Towards an intelligent software tool for neuro-radiologists

 Many diagnostic processes rely on physical tissue samples obtained through biopsies.
 Although essential in some cases, this process carries risks, including the potential for infection.
 Harnessing image-based algorithms could extract sufficiently detailed and reliable information from radiological data captured by MRI machines, CT scanners, and x-rays to replace the need for tissue specimens in some cases.
 The project could have wider clinical implications for people with stroke, epilepsy or cancer.

-Virtual biopsies: Artificial intelligence powered image analysis could replace the need for tissue specimens
+Virtual biopsies: In the future, artificial intelligence powered image analysis could replace the need for tissue specimens.

 Wyss Center joins Swiss life sciences cluster BioAlps